All Episodes

 And we're going to start out tonight doing something that you will never see, I promise you, in the New York Times or the Washington Post.

-They're too busy telling their their readers, the few that they have left, that Sean Hannity is going to vote for the more conservative candidate.
+They're too busy telling their readers, the few that they have left, that Sean Hannity is going to vote for the more conservative candidate.

-Big shocking breaking news.
+Big, shocking, breaking news.

 But we're going to do something tonight that nobody in the media will ever do.

-It's not just the impact on the educational system, the criminal justice system, the health care system with 11.3 million illegal immigrants entering the country.
+It's not just the impact on the educational system, the criminal justice system, the health care system, with 11.3 million illegal immigrants entering the country.

-I have said for the longest time, the biggest problem associated with illegal immigration has to do with the fact that if somebody can cross the border at will and and they just want to come here for a job, well, so too can ISIS and Al Qaeda and other radical Islamic terrorists that want to bring harm to your home and your community and your town and your big city.
+I have said for the longest time, the biggest problem associated with illegal immigration has to do with the fact that if somebody can cross the border at will and they just want to come here for a job, well, so too can ISIS and al-Qaeda and other radical Islamic terrorists that want to bring harm to your home and your community and your town and your big city.

 There's an economic component.

-Well, that means they're driving down wages for the people that eventually do get hired.
+And in the process, by having more competition for the few jobs that are available under this crappy economy, well, that means they're driving down wages for the people that eventually do get hired.

 But there's an even worse toll than that.